manparvesh/BotDude/README.md

 ### Usage

-The Dude is now live [here](https://www.messenger.com/t/BotDude).
-Currently, it's pending approval before the public can engage.
-If you'd like to be a tester, post [here](https://www.facebook.com/BotDude/posts/190232388040620).
+The Dude is now live [here](https://www.messenger.com/t/BotDude) and public!
+Feel fre to send a message! :smile:

 ### Sample Queries